jskidis/scala-wordle/README.md

 at reducing the average number of guesses and/or reducing the number of times it failed to get the answer in 6 guesses.
 This led to the abstraction of the Wordle (and eventually Xrdle) processor as the simulation needed to bypass the interactive nature of the original solution which required entering the color pattern for each guess.
-Because the clustering strategy could make many millions of evaluations of a potential answers and words from the guess list and that many of comparisons are repeated, I built a caching mechanism for saving the results of a given comparison across the full simulation.
+Because the clustering strategy could make many millions of evaluations of the color patterns generated for a word against a potential answer and that many of those comparisons are repeated across a simulation, I built a caching mechanism for saving the results of a given comparison across the full simulation.
-The individual comparisons take in the order of microseconds, but when running tens of millions of times, it adds up.
+The individual comparisons take in the order of microseconds, but when running them tens of millions of times, it adds up.
 I also multi-threaded the solving of multiple runs of the simulator to further reduce the time it takes to run a simulation.

 There is, theoretically, an optimal first guess for each strategy (excluding the Random Guess strategy).
 Making that determination can be relatively time-consuming, particularly for clustering-based strategies determining the number of unique clusters across a 10k+ word set.
 This is then multiplied when running a simulation across the 2309 word answer set.
-So I created a first-run optimizer to determine the best first guess (or some cases 2 first guesses) for a given strategy.
+So I created a first-run optimizer to determine the best first guess (or in some cases 2 first guesses) for a given strategy.
 However, I discovered that just pointing a strategy at the full word set and having it give the best "next guess" didn't always result in the optimal first guess in terms of average number of guesses.
 So I built a multi-simulation utility that would take the top set of first guesses from the optimizer and then run